-The palace stands behind locked gates on a sidestreet in downtown, near a trendy art gallery, shisha cafe and rows of auto mechanics.
+The palace stands behind locked gates on a sidestreet in downtown, near the trendy gallery Access Art Space, a shisha cafe and rows of auto mechanics.
 And it’s worth the 15-minute walk from Tahrir Square – even if you can only take photos through the gates.

 Built by Italian architect Antonio Lasciac, the palace stretches across 1,800 square meters that include a garden and elaborate facades.
 The two-story building has three arched entrance doors framed by palm trees.

 The facade is embellished with crowned female heads, bare-breasted angels and floral motifs.
 Built in a grandiose style with materials imported from Italy, the palace was meant to showcase Said Halim Pasha’s wealth and importance.